 221 acre site in Liverpool acquired as part of rail freight interchange …

-The site is within Liverpool City Region's Freeport zone adjacent to Junction 22 of the M6, and is already allocated for employment.
-Known as Parkside East, it is halfway between Liverpool and Manchester and near to [3] and [4], whilst the St Chad's railway line runs adjacent to the north of the site.
+The site is within Liverpool City Region’s Freeport zone adjacent to Junction 22 of the M6, and is already allocated for employment.
+Known as Parkside East, it is halfway between Liverpool and Manchester and near to Warrington[3] and Wigan[4], whilst the St Chad’s railway line runs adjacent to the north of the site.

 Tritax is currently working on a detailed masterplan to allow it to apply for a Development Consent Order that will allow it to develop the whole project.
 Parkside East is Tritax Symmetry’s second rail freight interchange project in the last two years, following one at Hinckley in Leicestershire where it is looking to develop a multi-modal freight interchange and distribution centre.